 In 2023 alone, we raised $20,000 for mental health initiatives through the Alliance for Suicide Prevention of Larimer County.
 This achievement reflects our commitment not only to fostering a vibrant community through our convention but also to contributing positively to broader societal needs.
 Led by a passionate team of super-geeks, Fort Collins Comic Con delivers a full convention experience on a smaller scale, with an average attendance of around 3,000 and over 150 vendors in the Vendor Hall and event space.

 Simply put: A fun, locally-organized, affordable Con experience in Northern Colorado to encourage children’s literacy and increase access to art, culture, and local creators in our community.

-Fort Collins Comic Con is meant to encourage youth literacy through comic books and other pop-culture mediums.
-We also created the con to fill a void for Northern Colorado geeks, who normally have to drive 2+ hours to attend huge events like Denver Comic Con and StarFest, typically at great cost for attendees and vendors alike.
+Fort Collins Comic Con is meant to encourage youth literacy through comic books and other pop culture mediums.
+We also created the Con to fill a void for Northern Colorado geeks, who normally have to drive 2+ hours to attend huge events like Denver Pop Culture Con and StarFest, typically at great cost for attendees and vendors alike.